Assistant Professor, Composition and Rhetoric

 - Bachelor of Arts, English Literature, The Pennsylvania State University

 - Doctor of Philosophy, Critical and Cultural Studies with a Certificate in Composition, Literacy, Pedagogy and Rhetoric, University of Pittsburgh

 - Writing Studio

-Kirstin Collins Hanley, Ph.D., is an assistant professor of composition and rhetoric in the Department of Humanities and Human Sciences at Point Park University.
+Kirstin Collins Hanley, Ph.D., is an assistant professor of composition and rhetoric and director of the composition program at Point Park University.
 Hanley has taught a range of courses, focusing on composition theory, professional and academic writing, women’s studies, and 18th Century British Literature.
 Her research explores the intersections between proto-feminist literatures and composition studies.
 Before coming to Point Park University, she was an assistant professor at the State University of New York at Fredonia.